Paola Antonia Negri: The mission in Veneto

 The strict rules of the two congregations attracted the attention of Cardinal Niccolò Ridolfi, bishop of Vicenza, who specially requested the intervention of a number of Barnabites and angelic nuns so that they could provide for the reform of the local convents of the Convertite and Silvestrine: thus, on July 2, 1537, Negri, Torelli, Zaccaria and two other angelic nuns left for Vicenza.

 After the death of Zaccaria in 1539, Negri's status grew even more in the congregations, where she was revered for her apparent prophetic gifts and religious teachings.

-Constantly shuttling back and forth between the mother house in Milan and those that gradually sprang up in Lombardy and the Veneto, in an activism interrupted only by the frequent illnesses to which she was subject, Negri continued her work in Verona in 1542, called by Bishop Gian Matteo Giberti, who entrusted the Angelicals and Barnabites with the care of the Misericordia hospital and the Pietà orphanage.
+Constantly shuttling back and forth between the mother house in Milan and those that gradually sprang up in Lombardy and the Veneto, in an activism interrupted only by the frequent illnesses to which she was subject, Negri continued her work in Verona in 1542.
+She was called by Bishop Gian Matteo Giberti, who entrusted the Angelicals and Barnabites with the care of the Misericordia hospital and the Pietà orphanage.
 In 1544 she was in Treviglio, Padua, and Venice, where the two congregations took over the direction of the hospital of Saints John and Paul, then in Ferrara in 1547 and again in Cremona in 1548, gaining increasing attention and adherence everywhere, testifying to the heartfelt demand for a religious message that was truly innovative.